NVIDIA/gbm-bench/README.md

 * Tries to keep the boosting hyper-params the same across frameworks for a fair comparison
 * Supports multi-GPU benchmarking (assuming underlying framework allows)

+# Third party codes and licensing
+The third party codes which we borrowed from, and their license texts, are released "as-received" under the folder named "3rdparty".
+Refer to 3rdparty/README.md as to when they are borrowed and their respective licenses.

+# License for this project
+This project is released under BSD License.
+Refer to LICENSE for more details.